 The first few times feel awkward.
 You're creating something while they watch.
 There's pressure.

+But after five or six consultations, you realize: clients aren't judging your drawing skills.
 They're relieved someone finally showed them what they've been trying to imagine.

 The Skill Nobody Taught Me